2008 Honolulu mayoral election

-The 2008 Honolulu mayoral election was held between 20 September and 4 November 2008 in order to elect the Mayor of Honolulu.
+The 2008 Honolulu mayoral election was held between September 20 and November 4, 2008, in order to elect the Mayor of Honolulu.
 Incumbent Mayor Mufi Hannemann was re-elected after a run-off against Ann Kobayashi.

 General Election

-Since no candidate had received 50% of the vote in the first round on 20 September 2008, a runoff was held between the top-two finishers on 4 November 2008.
+Since no candidate had received 50% of the vote in the first round on September 20, 2008, a runoff was held between the top-two finishers on November 4, 2008.